CorwinMacGregor/EasyCommands/docs/EasyCommands/threads.md

 ```

 #### Requested Command Threads
-When you invoke your EasyCommands script with an argument, either using a button, or "Run with Argument", or cross-grid communication, this creates a new Queued Thread and puts it at the beginning of the Thread Queue.
+When you invoke your EasyCommands script with an argument, through the programming block's terminal interface 'Run' editbox, with the programming block's "Run with Argument" toolbar action (such as configured on a button, timer, or cockpit), or through cross-grid communication, this creates a new Queued Thread and puts it at the beginning of the Thread Queue.
 This effectively pauses the main thread and starts executing the requested command to completion instead.

 Note that invoking your EasyCommands script in this way does not terminate the main thread, it just pauses it.
 So don't expect the main thread to stop running just because you tried to interrupt it.
-If this is the behavior you desire, have your main function sit idle (```wait until false```) or manage your script's "mode" using a global [Variables](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/variables "Variables").
+If this is the behavior you desire, have your main function sit idle (```wait until false```) or manage your script's "mode" using a global [variable](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/variables "Variables").

 See [Invoking Your Script](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers/invoking "Invoking Your Script") for more information on invoking your script.